kallisons/MicrobeReminModel_v1.0/README.md

     Rscript MRM0D_OptimalEpsilon.R

 The optimal epsilon values are written to text file in the MicrobeReminModel_v1.0/Analysis folder.
 A plot of optimal epsilon is saved to the MicrobeReminModel_v1.0/Graphs folder.

 Command to run comparison tests:

     sh RunTest_BATS_MRM0D_OptimalEpsilon.sh

-**Important Note:**  The resolution of max_epsilon values in the RunModel_BATS_MRM0D.sh file was reduced decrease the time required to perform functionality tests of the model output.
+**Important Note:**  The resolution of max_epsilon values in the RunModel_BATS_MRM0D.sh file was reduced to decrease the time required to perform functionality tests of the model output.
 The resolution can be changed in the RunModel_BATS_MRM0D.sh file.

 ------------------------
 Plot output from MRM1D